santhinisj/Blog-Project/README.md

 4. django-admin startapp blog

 ## Connecting to git
-Connect to git repository, git add . , git commit . -m 'message', git remote add origin url[of git repository] and git push  -u origin master
+Create a git repository and follow instructions to connect to a local folder, git add . , git commit . -m 'message', git remote add origin url[of git repository] and git push  -u origin master